 Camp Cole is a Gift to Last Forever

-The Fawcett Family honors the legacy of Cole Sawyer by making her dreams come true.
+The Fawcett Family honors the legacy of Cole Sawyer by making his dreams come true.

 Deans Fawcett is on a mission, and she isn’t the least bit intimidated by the enormity of the charitable undertaking before her.
 “I really haven’t felt daunted,” the Columbia native says of fundraising for Camp Cole, the future Midlands retreat center for people dealing with serious health conditions that she has co-founded with her husband Peter, their children, and the Sawyer family.
 “It’s a labor of love, and a gift to Columbia to last forever, I hope.”

 The forty-acre camp is named for the late Cole Sawyer, who lost his battle with cancer in 2005 at the age of eleven.
 Cole’s mother, Stacy (Deans and Stacy were sorority sisters at University of South Carolina and rekindled their bond while volunteering at a retreat for children with pediatric cancer),always dreamed of starting an overnight camp in the Midlands for people with major health issues like her son, but her own untimely passing in 2016 prevented her from realizing this project.
 Her staggering loss galvanized the Fawcetts into taking action, and they are now committed to making Stacy’s dream a reality.
 “Her death was our catalyst, and it’s been our incentive to keep going,” Deans says.
 “We’re going to build this camp, and then other organizations that need the space can come use it.”